Samsung Galaxy Wi-Fi Keeps Disconnecting: 8 Quick Fixes

 #Turn Off Switch to Mobile Data and Wi-Fi Power Saving

 Start here.
-This single change kills the classic “Wi-Fi connected, then suddenly mobile data” pattern that frustrates most Galaxy owners, and it’s the toggle that fixed both of our test phones in seconds.
+This single change controls the classic “Wi-Fi connected, then suddenly mobile data” pattern that frustrates most Galaxy owners, and it’s the first toggle to check.

 Open Settings > Connections > Wi-Fi, tap the three-dot menu, choose Intelligent Wi-Fi, and turn off Switch to mobile data.
 On some builds that toggle sits under Settings > Connections > Wi-Fi > Advanced instead.
 While you’re there, turn off Wi-Fi power saving mode too, since it throttles the radio to save battery and makes drops worse on a phone that already disconnects.